 Email this page to a friend.

 Unfortunately, many of those young hearts are already showing signs of disease.
 The good news is you can actually reverse your child’s clogged arteries—and your own—by eating right and moving more.

 Make Friends with Fiber

 You've probably heard fiber helps with weight loss.
 Did you also know it helps reduce risk of heart disease, high blood pressure and diabetes?
 Veggies, fruits, whole grains, beans and nuts are packed with this heart-healthy nutrient, so dig in!

 Quick Tip: To make sure your family is getting enough fiber, fill half your plates with veggies and fruits.
 Choose whole grains, like 100% whole wheat bread, oatmeal and brown rice.
 Try beans as an addition or substitute for meat at meals.
 And snack on a handful of unsalted nuts a few times each week.

 Amp Up Activity

 Physical activity does a world of good to helps prevent chronic diseases, like heart disease and type 2 diabetes.
 Bonus: exercising also boosts mood and help us sleep better!
 Being active as a family is fun and helps you model healthy habits for your children.
 What are you waiting for?
 Time to get moving!

 Quick Tip: Kids should be active for 60 minutes each day.
 Adults need at least 30 minutes of activity a day.
-Let our 'Dive into the Basics of Being Active' help jumpstart your moves!
+Let us help you jumpstart your moves!

 Swap Sugary Drinks